Centre for Image Guided Care

 As research leads to development of new and innovative procedures and technologies, the CIGC is the primary avenue to build clinical capacity through training, education, and sharing of knowledge, skills, equipment, and technology.

-The Centre for Image-Guided Innovation and Therapeutic Intervention (CIGITI) is the major research arm of CIGC, bringing together surgeons, radiologists, engineers, and software developers from universities and businesses to develop new technologies in robotics.
-The CIGITI has two major research themes: MR-guided Interventions and Minimally Invasive Surgical Robotics.
+The Wilfred and Joyce Posluns Centre for Image Guided Innovation & Therapeutic Intervention (PCIGITI) is the major research arm of CIGC, bringing together surgeons, radiologists, engineers, and software developers from universities and businesses to develop new technologies in robotics.
+PCIGITI has two major research themes: MR-guided Interventions and Minimally Invasive Surgical Robotics.

-Under MR-guided Interventions, CIGITI supports clinical treatments by developing novel techniques and tools to use focused ultrasound in treating paediatric conditions such as osteoid osteoma, intraventricular hemorrhage, preclinical cancer models, and tendon contraction.
+Under MR-guided Interventions, PCIGITI supports clinical treatments by developing novel techniques and tools to use focused ultrasound in treating paediatric conditions such as osteoid osteoma, intraventricular hemorrhage, preclinical cancer models, and tendon contraction.

 Basic Ultrasound Principles Applied to Vascular Access - Simulation-based training course